Marin Headlands - Rodeo Beach

 Battery Spencer is one of the first stops you can make, with maybe the best view of the Golden Gate Bridge.
 Decommissioned decades ago, the battery’s remains now are just deteriorating concrete walls and a fantastic staging place for the Bridge and San Francisco photos.

 Battery Spencer is one of the many points of defense surrounding the San Francisco Bay entrance.
 The Battery was armed with three large (12-inch) guns aimed at sea in its day.
-These defenses’ obvious purpose was to stop invaders from getting into the Bay.
+The obvious purpose of these defenses was to stop invaders from getting into the Bay.

 Beach Opportunities On The Bayside of the Marin Headlands

-Next up, and one of the challenging hikes for those who want to put their feet in the water, is Kirby Cove.
+Next up, and one of the challenging expert-recommended hikes for those who want to put their feet in the water is Kirby Cove.
 Day visitors can hike from the Road to the beach.
+Kirby Cove is a good picnic area on a small beach.
 You can make reservations to camp at Kirby Cove, but you need to plan ahead; the campsites book up fast!

 All Trails, a handy app for your smartphone, rates this three-mile out-and-back hike as “easy.”
 But you should be aware it also shows an elevation change of about 561 feet.
 It’s a great cardio workout!